Looking for where Florida is still authentic

 Beach is the Ponce Inlet Lighthouse, at 175 meters the tallest lighthouse in Florida.
 203 steps lead to the top where you can see the Atlantic, Daytona Beach and Ponce de Leon Inlet, that darn inlet whose currents are so treacherous it has claimed several lives.
 When the Spanish conquistador Juan Ponce de Leon discovered Florida in 1513, he did not land here.

 Current or not, there are enough boats out there, vacationers can book eco-tours and hope to spot a dolphin among the mangroves that thrive on the shore.
 The boat trip is worthwhile even without a dolphin.
 There, where the estuary begins, you can watch the foaming of the Atlantic from the calm waters, examine the houses along the inlet that stand directly on the water, and imagine moving into a domicile here yourself.
 After all, Florida is an immigrant state.
 True Floridians, who have lived here for several generations, are rare.
-Everyone has a story about how they ended up here.
+Everyone has a story regarding how they ended up here.

-Florida explorer Ponce de Leon is said to have first set foot on American land in 1513 in St. Augustine, about 70 miles north of the Ponce de Leon Inlet.
+Florida explorer Ponce de Leon is said to have first set foot on American land in 1513 in St. Augustine, regarding 70 miles north of the Ponce de Leon Inlet.
 The city itself celebrates its long history by American standards.
-At Fort Matanzas, the bloody battles between Spaniards and Huguenots are relatively soberly reported (Matanzas means something like massacre), but if you want a little more Mickey Mouse, you can book a tour in the city center to learn more about the oldest continuously populated city in the USA.
+At Fort Matanzas, the bloody battles between Spaniards and Huguenots are relatively soberly reported (Matanzas means something like massacre), but if you want a little more Mickey Mouse, you can book a tour in the city center to learn more regarding the oldest continuously populated city in the USA.
 Particularly popular: the ghost tours.
 Because even if you don’t necessarily associate Florida with it: We are here in the southern states, where extremely sweet iced tea is drunk and strange events are reported.
 Ghosts are everywhere.
 If you want spooks, you can find them in Ripley’s Odditorium.
 The Museum of Curiosities, which used to be a hotel, has a murky past of its own.
 Ripley’s is now a franchise itself, but so what?
 The museum in St. Augustine is the oldest.

 In addition to spook and old architecture, the city offers a fountain of youth.
 Ponce de Leon is said to have discovered it at the time.
 Anyone who tries it knows: the supposed secret of eternal youth tastes of sulphur.